Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 For more destination context, our blog page explores West Sumba attractions, natural sites reachable from our location, and practical travel tips for planning a thoughtful journey to the island.
 Many guests read these guides before arriving to shape a more intentional itinerary.

-Our Perspective From Hosting Dry-Minded Travelers
+Our Perspective Of Hosting Intentional Travelers

 In similar cases, guests usually arrive unsure whether an alcohol-light trip will feel limiting.
 Within days, that concern fades.

 What replaces it is a sense of ease.
 Without the social pressure to drink, connections feel more genuine.
 Conversations last longer.
 Silence feels comfortable.
 Solo travelers report feeling grounded rather than isolated.
+It's the result of environment, pace, and intention all coming to alignment naturally—something we see repeatedly at The Sanubari Resort.

 Questions We Often Hear From Thoughtful Travelers